-And he carried me away in the spirit to a great and high mountain, and shewed me that great city, the holy Jerusalem, descending out of heaven from God, Having the glory of God: and her light was like unto a stone most precious, even like a jasper stone, clear as crystal; (Revelation 21:10,11)
+And he carried me away in the Spirit to a great and high mountain, and showed me the great city, the holy Jerusalem, descending out of heaven from God,

 Eventually every one of God’s saints will be prepared as a polished jewel and will find his place in the holy Jerusalem.
 When the inhabitants of the holy city have been perfected according to God’s standard of perfection, which is the measure of the stature of the full completion and perfection of Christ, they will descend from the new heaven to be located on a high mountain of the new earth.

-And he that talked with me had a golden reed to measure the city, and the gates thereof, and the wall thereof.
+And he who talked with me had a gold reed to measure the city, its gates, and its wall.
 (Revelation 21:15)

 The virtue of the city is being formed now in the hearts of the saints.

 The glorious light streaming from the new Jerusalem is radiantly beautiful, clear as crystal.
 The beauty of the city is the beauty of holiness.
 It is the holy city.

 The city had no need of the sun or of the moon to shine in it, for the glory of God illuminated it.
 The Lamb is its light.
 (Revelation 21:23)